-1 Domain expertise.
-Producing an eVTOL demonstrator costs millions of dollars and requires a set of core skill sets.
+- Domain expertise: producing an eVTOL demonstrator costs millions of dollars and requires a set of core skill sets.
 Mass producing eVTOLs will be in the billions.
-Sharing the risk and expense with companies that have expertise in battery technology, materials, propulsion, and other specialties will compress development time and through strategic partnerships and investments de-risk the development and production challenges.

-- 2 Time to market.
-Early success in the emerging eVTOL market is about staying in the vanguard and setting the pace.
+Sharing the risk and expense with companies that have expertise in battery technology, materials, propulsion, and other specialties will compress development time and through strategic partnerships and investments, de-risk the development and production challenges - 2.
+Time to market: early success in the emerging eVTOL market is about staying in the vanguard and setting the pace.
 Ready access to technical expertise from a variety of disciplines will help companies maintain an advantage.
 For example, automobile manufacturers know how to mass-produce vehicles, which is transferable to eVTOLs.
-Aerospace companies are better equipped to design and develop the aircraft and ensure it is compliant with the testing and certification requirements. - 3 Value chain.
-Private construction companies that build high-rise buildings, parking structures, and helipads, and companies and governments that manage the public infrastructure, including train stations and airports, have a vested interest in developing the ground-based infrastructure for eVTOLs.
-And working with the players within the mobility-as-a-service sector allows niche players to participate to ensure a positive customer experience. - 4 Technology innovation.
-There's a variety of technologies that are critical for the success of eVTOLs.
+Aerospace companies are better equipped to design and develop the aircraft and ensure it is compliant with the testing and certification requirements

+- 3. Value chain: private construction companies that build high-rise buildings, parking structures, and helipads, and companies and governments that manage public infrastructure, including train stations and airports, have a vested interest in developing the ground-based infrastructure for eVTOLs.
+And working with the players within the mobility-as-a-service sector allows niche players to participate and ensure a positive customer experience - 4.
+Technology innovation: there's a variety of technologies that are critical for the success of eVTOLs.
 Chief among them is the development of strong relationships with communications service providers and companies developing next-generation power sources.
-Both eVTOL developers and infrastructure companies will need to leverage the latest developments in these and other core technology areas.
+Both eVTOL developers and infrastructure companies will need to leverage the latest developments in these and other core technology areas